Skip to content

 Note: Monetizing online content counts as commercial use.

-๐ŸŸก Commercial
+๐ŸŸก Educational

 Here's the dilema: If I were against commercial use, I wouldn't use it myself as a user